winniebahati/LLM-for-threat-validation/README.md

 2. List of threats, one from the Kubernetes scenario and one from the GitHub scenario
 3. Sample entry questionnaire
 4. Sample experiment survey
-5. python notebook (to be updated once we have replicated it with practitioners)
+5. python notebooks (for the pilot study and practitioner survey)

 ## How to cite us
 To be updated